Stephen Thomas (sailor): Sailing career

 Between the 2002 and 2006 Winter Paralympics, a change encounter with the Performance Director for Welsh Disability Sport saw Thomas offered a role in the British sailing team.
 Thomas had no experience of sailing, but the team were looking for a person with his disability and physique, and he accepted their invitation.
 Thomas faced a steep learning curve but persisted as middleman in a Mixed Sonar team alongside fellow British sailors John Robertson and Hannah Stodel.
 In 2003 he travelled with his team-mates to Athens to take part in his first IFDS World Disabled Sailing Championship, where they secured the bronze medal.
 The following year the trio qualified for their first Summer Paralympics, the 2008 games at Beijing, finishing sixth in the Sonar class.

-Thomas, Robertson and Stodel would remain as a team for over 12 years, with major successes coming in the 2005 World Championships in Sonderborg and the 2006 World Championships in Perth where they took gold in their class.
+Thomas, Robertson and Stodel would remain as a team for over 12 years, with major successes coming in the 2005 World Championships in Sønderborg and the 2006 World Championships in Perth where they took gold in their class.
 They represented Britain in their second Paralympics, in the 2008 Games in Beijing.
 They again finished sixth.
 Two silver medals in the 2010 and 2011 IFDS World Championships were followed by their third successive Paralympics, this time on home surf when the games came to London.
-The London Paralympics ended in disappointment for Thomas and his team mates after they were deducted four points after a team bosun cleaned the port side of their keel after being authorised to inspect the craft for damage.
+The London Paralympics ended in disappointment for Thomas and his teammates after they were deducted four points after a team bosun cleaned the port side of their keel after being authorised to inspect the craft for damage.
 The deduction saw the British team drop to fifth and the bronze medal going to Norway, just three points ahead of them.

 In the run up to the 2016 Summer Paralympics in Rio, Thomas was part of a third World Championship winning Sonar team, beating the Australian team by a single point.